Jack4Code/HotelProject/README.md

 7. Build the project
 8. Run the project

-Download and install MySql workbench.
-Sql credentials will be provided.
-They are also currently visible in the code, but will soon be deleted from code and changed to be stored in azure key vault.

 Application User Credentials

 1. Hotel Guest => Simply register with a valid email and a password.
 The email has to be unique so if it already exists in the database you will not be able to register with it.